nicolaroberts/nicolaroberts.github.io/_posts/2016-01-01-r-packages-part-3.md

 {% endhighlight %}

 Define a new class as shown below.
 The class name should use UpperCamelCase.
 The slots can be of type `ANY` (no type restriction), a base type, S4 class, or S3 class registered with `setOldClass()`.
 To allow multiple classes in a slot, use `setClassUnion()`.
 The validity argument is a function of the object returning TRUE or FALSE.
-Other useful arguments to `setClass` are `contains` for class inheritance, and `prototype` to define default slot values.
-For class inheritance from another package, use `@importClassesFrom pkg ClassA` (add package to Imports field in DESCRIPTION).
+Other useful arguments to `setClass` are `contains` for class inheritance, and `prototype` for default slot values.
+For class inheritance from another package, use `@importClassesFrom pkg ClassA` (and add package to Imports field in DESCRIPTION).
 If you want others to extend your class, `@export` it; if you want others to create instances of the class but not extend it, just `@export` the constructor function.

 {% highlight r %}
 #' An example S4 class for members of The Beatles